 As a Disaster Relief volunteer in Nepal, you will work at sites based in urban and semi-urban areas in the Kathmandu Valley.
-Unfortunately, rural areas are still too dangerous for our volunteers, due to a lack of access to clean water, medicine, hospital care, and adequate accommodation.
+The project will expand into other regions as work is completed and participation grows.

 Your Role as a Disaster Relief Volunteer in Nepal